BastiDood/hotspotter/README.md

 ```

 > [!WARNING]
-> Whenever changes are made to the [SvelteKit] application, the `build/` folder must be rebuild with the `pnpm build` command.
+> Whenever changes are made to the [SvelteKit] application, the `build/` folder must be rebuilt with the `pnpm build` command.
 Many hours of debugging can be wasted on outdated build artifacts.

 ### Signing the Mobile Application